 Roll into hot dog-like shapes, place on a plate, cover and refrigerate for at least 30 minutes.

-Heat 1 tsp of the oil in a frying pan over a medium/low heat and add some of the hot dogs.
+Heat 1 teaspoon of the oil in a frying pan over a medium/low heat and add some of the hot dogs.
 Fry, gently turning often, until golden.
 Repeat in batches.